Do or Die (Tim Dog album)

 Do or Die is the second studio album by American New York-based rapper Tim Dog.
-It was released in 1993 via Ruffhouse/Columbia, and produced entirely by Tim Dog.
+It was released in 1993 via Ruffhouse/Columbia, and produced by Tim Dog, Ced Gee, T.R.
+Love, and Kool Keith of Ultramagnetic MC's.
 The album represented Tim's shift of focus, away from confrontation with the West Coast and concentrated on hardcore East Coast rap.
 The album contained a shout-out to Tupac Shakur whom Tim thanked for assisting him when involved in a potentially violent situation when touring in California.

 The album peaked at number 53 on the Top R&B/Hip-Hop Albums and number 17 on the Heatseekers Albums, spawning a single "I Get Wrecked" with KRS-One, which peaked at number 8 on the Hot Rap Songs.